 3. Next, I like to organize and store my pots and pans.
 I personally stack my pots and pans inside of one another so as not to take up too much space.
 I stack my lids inside the pots because that's what works for me.
 But I definitely love the look of the drawers that pull out to reveal a collection of pots and pans neatly divided.
 It is completely up to you.
 I store my glass baking dishes in a different cabinet, and I utilize shelf risers to maximize the cabinet space.

-Whenever possible utilize shelf risers to make the most of the entire cabinet space.
-So you would want to use shelf risers for your dishes too to stack them neat and organized.
+Whenever possible utilize shelf risers to maximize the entire cabinet space.
+You would want to use shelf risers for your dishes too to stack them neat and organized.
+Shelf risers are a game changer and one of the best ideas to make the most of kitchen space.

 4. I've never been a person to store a lot of food in my cabinets, I typically will use my pantry.
 I do store our tea and coffee in the cabinet and a few seasoning packets.
 I use small glass storage containers for the tea and coffee, and a very slim container for the seasoning packets.
 If you do need to store food in your cabinets it is best to store in bins to keep everything neat.
 It is much easier to pull a bin out of your cabinet, rather than pulling out each individual item to get what you want.